Whether you take them especially seriously or not, the fashion world is full of rules and customs about dressing appropriately for the occasion.

 But do you really have to put away your white duds after Labor Day?
 How did that tradition even arise in the first place?

-Considerable took a look at the reasoning behind some of the most common clothing traditions, so you can decide for yourself if these rules are meant to be broken.
+Many of us haven’t worn anything except sweatpants since March, so any fashion edicts seem silly this year.
+But we took a look at the reasoning behind some of the most common clothing traditions, so you can decide for yourself if these rules are meant to be broken.

 Don’t wear white after Labor Day

 Perhaps the most popular and oft-quoted rule, ditching white wardrobe pieces after the first Monday in September is common wisdom (even if many people don’t follow it).